 3. Control of Soil Erosion

-Excess runoff may cause soil erosion especially where there are slopes.
-Proper stormwater management plans utilize a variety of measures such as: Silt fences, Retention ponds, and Vegetative buffers.
+Excess runoff can cause soil erosion, especially on slopes.
+Effective stormwater management plans use measures such as silt fences, retention ponds, and vegetative buffers to reduce erosion.

 Guidelines for Preparing Stormwater Management Documents

-1. Ontario Stormwater Report Guidelines: The Ministry of the Environment, Conservation and Parks (MECP) has a Stormwater Management .
+The Ministry of the Environment, Conservation and Parks (MECP) provides guidance on stormwater management practices and requirements.

-2. Municipal Guidelines: Each municipality will have its own stormwater management policy.
-Following the local guidelines will allow the project to have local site-specific requirements addressed.
+Each municipality has its own stormwater management policies.
+Following local guidelines ensures that site-specific requirements are addressed.

-3. Conservation Authority Guidelines: Ontario’s conservation authorities provide technical guidelines and may require more stringent protocols for more sensitive ecosystems or floodplains.
+Ontario’s conservation authorities provide technical guidance and may impose stricter requirements for sensitive ecosystems or floodplains.

-At n Engineering Inc., we will combine the provincial, municipal and conservation authority guidelines in order to produce reports and plans which will be both compliant and environmentally responsible.
+At n Engineering Inc., we combine provincial, municipal, and conservation authority guidelines to produce reports and plans that are both compliant and environmentally responsible.

 Frequently Asked Questions (FAQ)